 Cost per Visitor Is Negotiable

-One of the billing metrics that is popular among dedicated WordPress management companies is the number of visitors a WordPress a website is expected to receive.
+One of the billing metrics that is popular among dedicated WordPress management companies is the number of visitors a WordPress website is expected to receive.
 Many of these companies hold firm to their policy of charging a certain amount of money for certain amount visitors.
 Flywheel is different – we’ve been able to negotiate the cost per visitor prices.
 This is hugely valuable for sites that plan to scale with time.

 One Login for All Your WordPress Websites